neuvector/docs/user/pages/06.scanning/03.build/01.jenkins/docs.md

 ##### Stand Alone Scanner

-For the standalone scanner mode which enter the values which include the NeuVector Scanner Registry URL, NeuVector Scanner Image Repository, NeuVector Scanner Registry User, NeuVector Scanner Registry Password, NeuVector License.
+For the standalone scanner mode which enter the values which include the NeuVector Scanner Registry URL, NeuVector Scanner Image Repository, NeuVector Scanner Registry User, NeuVector Scanner Registry Password.
 Note: if performing a local scan, the registry URL, username, and password can be left blank.